ekoka/bencode/README.md

 ## How to

-Import the `decoder` function from the `bencode.decoding` module and simply run it on a Python byte string.
-The return value is a list of Python native data types.
+Import the `decoder` function from the `bencode.decoding` module and simply run it by passing a Python byte string that adhere to the bencode encoding format.
+The return value should be a Python list of values in native data types.
 Note that all string values are byte strings not unicode strings, that includes dictionary keys.

     from bencode.decoding import decode